evi1Husky/HugBot/README.md

 ```

 # generateTextResponse
 Main method for interacting with HugBot.
-Orchestrates all bot components to produce
+Runs all bot components to produce
 ai response.
 Takes user prompt and optional api token and returns string promise.

 ```typescript